pcdavies/DIPC/workshops/dipc/README.md

 ### Objectives

--   Request information about DBCS related configuration and services.
+-   Explore ODI Interface
--   Create services with curl commands.
+-   Load data from target to source

 ## Lab 700:  Under the covers DIPCS